Overview

 Relationship With Proxy Infrastructure

 Proxy infrastructure provides traffic separation and additional privacy boundaries.
-Within the Enigm ecosystem, proxy infrastructure may support:- Reduced direct exposure between devices and platform services.
+Within the Enigm ecosystem, proxy infrastructure supports:- Reduced direct exposure between devices and platform services.

 - Traffic separation objectives.